 The earliest work, depicting female cannery workers at work, is attributed to one of the greatest masters of Danish painting, Peder Severin Krøyer (1851-1909).
-As Marianne Mathieu, curator of the monographic exhibition devoted to the artist at the Musée Marmottan Monet in spring-summer 2021, describes it: "A contemporary of Vilhelm Hammershøi (1864-1916), Peder Severin Krøyer is to the open air what his contemporary was to the indoor scene."
+As Marianne Mathieu, curator of the monographic exhibition devoted to the artist at the Marmottan Monet Museum in spring-summer 2021: "A contemporary of Vilhelm Hammershøi (1864-1916), Peder Severin Krøyer is to the open air what his contemporary was to the indoor stage.

 A student of Frederik Vermehren at the Royal Danish Academy of Arts from 1861 to 1870, then of Léon Bonnat in Paris between 1877 and 1882, Krøyer began an official career in Copenhagen and Paris.
 From 1882 onwards, he divided his time between the Danish capital and the fishing village of Skagen where, since 1870, a colony of Scandinavian artists has settled, attracted by the unique play of light in this area at the northern end of Jutland, on the borders of Denmark.
 There, the currents of the North Sea and the Baltic meet.
 The area is famous for its clear, crystal-clear light and days when the sun never seems to set as the summer solstice approaches (21 June).
 Skagen is thus one of the few places where artists can contemplate and paint the appearance of the "blue hour", the meteorological phenomenon that precedes dusk and unfolds especially at the far northern seaside.